openintegrationhub/openintegrationhub.github.io/docs/Connectors/ConnectorBasics.md

 operations within the source system through the actions and the triggers that are provided to each individual connector.

 A **transform function** is responsible to semantically transform an incoming JSON object into another JSON object.
-The functionality is implemented in the component using the new version of Ferryman and the imported necessary expressions on each connector.
+The functionality is implemented in the component using the new version of Ferryman and the imported necessary expressions in each connector.
 Therefore we have fewer steps on a flow while we still give the same functionality.